-How To Make A Shortwave Antenna
+How to make a Shortwave Antenna

 My favorite SW antenna wire is "100 feet of 20 gauge stranded black hook up wire".
 It’s small enough to go though a window and close it.
 Always test your antenna before you take the time to make it look nice and neat.

-The wire should be a minimum of 65 feet long because it works well but the full 100 feet is better.
+The wire should be a minimum of 65 fet long because it works well but the full 100 feet is better.
 Try to send it up to a tree branch as high as possible in a North-East / South-West direction, which is favorable for reception.
 Safely throwing a rock over the branch or casting a fish line can work.
 Stay well away from power lines which can be dangerous and add electrical noise.
 There is no need for a dangerous ladder.

 When done, just bare the wire, screw it on to an alligator clip and attach it to the telescopic antenna.